Transparency in supply chains

 7. Collaboration and leadership

-As members of the UN Global Compact UK Network’s working group on modern slavery, we participated in a “peer review” process alongside other businesses.
+We are members of the UN Global Compact UK Network’s working group on modern slavery.

 1Article 2, International Labour Organisation Forced Labour Convention 1930; Article 1, Abolition of Forced Labour Convention, 1957